dmoreira317/marvel_site/README.md

 `Django` `Python` `HTML` `Bootstrap` `Font Awesome`

 #### Marvel Attribution
-- This site was created based on data provided by [Marvel developers portal ](https://developer.marvel.com/).
+- This site was created based on data provided by [Marvel developers portal](https://developer.marvel.com/).
 - The data was retrieved from Marvel's API.
 - All the characters, images and related information, belong to [Marvel](https://www.marvel.com/).